denoland/manual/basics/modules/integrity_checking.md

 ## Caching and lock files

 Deno can store and check subresource integrity for modules using a small JSON file.
+To opt into a lock file, either:

+1. Create a `deno.json` file in the current or an ancestor directory, which will automatically create an additive lockfile at `deno.lock`.
-Use the `--lock=lock.json` to enable and specify lock file checking.
-To update or create a lock use `--lock=lock.json --lock-write`.
-The `--lock=lock.json` tells Deno what the lock file to use is, while the `--lock-write` is used to output dependency hashes to the lock file (`--lock-write` must be used in conjunction with `--lock`).
+2. Use the `--lock=deno.lock` to enable and specify lock file checking.
+To update or create a lock use `--lock=deno.lock --lock-write`.
+The `--lock=deno.lock` tells Deno what the lock file to use is, while the `--lock-write` is used to output dependency hashes to the lock file (`--lock-write` must be used in conjunction with `--lock`).

-A `lock.json` might look like this, storing a hash of the file against the
+A `deno.lock` might look like this, storing a hash of the file against the
 dependency:

 ```json